Support our nonpartisan, nonprofit research and insights that help leaders address societal challenges.Donate

 Compensation Council II

-This council is a trusted group of peers who provide opportunity to consider a range of compensation and total rewards issues and the broader context.
-This council allows peers to address a broad range of compensation/ TR topics and share insights on broad-based compensation programs, incentives and total rewards strategy.
+This Council is a trusted group of peers who provide opportunity to consider a range of compensation and total rewards issues and the broader context.
+It allows peers to address a broad range of compensation/ TR topics and share insights on broad-based compensation programs, incentives and total rewards strategy.
 The wide range of complex topics covered at meetings include:

-- COVID-19: on-going dialogue about issues and challenges - short-term and longer-term changes, special programs, job design, etc.
+- Short-term and longer-term changes, special programs, job design, etc.

 - Regulatory and business changes implications for TR strategies and plans